 What We Recommend for Solar Observing:

 Solar observation is a very unique and fulfilling aspect of astronomy.
-The Sun is an incredibly complex object, but it is very simple to observe.
-Adding a solar filter or solar telescope to your collection is a great way to extend your astronomical observing into the daytime hours.
+The Sun is an incredibly complex object, but it is very simple to observe with either a filter for your existing setup, or a new scope to specifically reveal the wonders of the Sun.
 Let Cloud Break Optics help you choose a solar observing solution that’s right for you!

 Coronado SolarMax II 60mm Double Stack Solar Telescope with RichView system and 15mm Blocking Filter